DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 No need.<br>
 There is no website managment.
 There is no accessing it through port 80 or 443.<br>
 Just clients connecting through port 25565 and that does not go through reverse proxy.<br>
-But you **must forward port 25565** on your firewall to your docker host.
+But you **must forward port 25565** on your firewall to your docker host if you want it world accessible.

+# Domain

+Setup a DNS record for you subdomain - `minecraft.example.com` Will work fine if using default port `25565`<br>
+If you would want to use different port, but also would prefer your users to not need to enter `minecraft.example.com:30108` then google "minecraft srv record" and you should find some guides.<br>
+Setting like [this](https://i.imgur.com/hDhZQ.png) are mentioned.

 # Plugins